codechangers/codecontest.org/_docs/tutorials/runHero.md

 ## 6. Setup Safe zones & end zone.

 Before we set up an area we are going to add a new variable into our players object that is called `safe` and we will set the value to be `false`.
-This is in our room.js file in the `onJoin` function, we are just changing the createACharacter function to look like this.
+This is in our room.js file in the `onJoin` _function_, we are just changing the createACharacter _function_ to look like this.
 ```javascript
 g.createACharacter('players', client.sessionId, { x: 270, y: 1990, safe: false});
 ```
 To set up an area we will need to do almost the same thing we did to set up our characters but we’re going to use Location functions instead.
-So we first go into our game.js file and use an `addLocations` function above our `addCharacters` functions
+So we first go into our `game.js` file and use an `addLocations` _function_ above our `addCharacters` functions
 ```javascript
 g.addLocations(‘safeZone’);
 ```
-Then, still in the `game.js` file in the create function we will use a `getLocations` function above our `getCharacters` functions.
+Then, still in the `game.js` file in the create _function_ we will use a `getLocations` _function_ above our `getCharacters` functions.
 ```javascript
 g.getLocations(‘safeZone’);
 ```
-Then we will move into our `room.js` file in our `onInit` function and use a `setupLocations` function above our `setupCharacters` functions
+Then we will move into our `room.js` file in our `onInit` _function_ and use a `setupLocations` _function_ above our `setupCharacters` functions
 ```javascript
 g.setupLocations(‘safeZone’);
 ```
-Now we can use a `createLocations` function right under the `setupLocations` function that we just wrote.
-In the `createLocations` function we’ll write a callback function for what we want to happen when someone enters the location.
+Now we can use a `createLocations` _function_ right under the `setupLocations` _function_ that we just wrote.
+In the `createLocations` _function_ we’ll write a callback _function_ for what we want to happen when someone enters the location.
 ```javascript
 g.createALocation('safeZone', g.nextLocationId('safeZone'), { x: -47, y: 1940, width: 670, height: 100 }, '6cdc00', player => {
 	player.safe = true;